badar5uk/badar5uk/README.md

 ## 🚀 About Me

-- I am a a trainee in Telecommunications Regulation Agency, currenctly learning Java for full stack dev.
+- I am a a trainee in Telecommunications Regulatory Agency, currenctly learning Java for full stack dev.
 - Working on getting cloud practioner certification